simonhasan/4cscc-lab-manual/student-book/_build/html/_sources/lessons-micropython/display/display-03-variables.md

 # Variables

-**NEEDS REVISION**

-In mathematics, variables represent unknown quantities or values that can change within a mathematical equation or expression, serving as placeholders for numbers.
-In computer science, variables are named storage locations in a program's memory used to hold data, such as numbers, text, or objects, enabling manipulation and dynamic behavior within the code.
-While both involve the concept of variability, their applications and contexts differ significantly.
+In mathematics, a **variable** is a symbol or letter used to represent an unknown quantity or a value that can change within a given context or equation.
+Variables are typically denoted by letters such as $x$, $y$, or $z$​, and their values can vary depending on the conditions or constraints of the problem being considered.
+I

+In computer science, a **variable** is a symbolic name associated with a memory location that stores data.
+Variables serve as placeholders for values that can change during the execution of a program.
+They represent and manipulate different data types, such as numbers, strings, or objects, allowing programmers to work with dynamic information and perform computations.

+Variables allow programmers to store and manipulate data within a program.
+They can hold different data types, such as numbers, strings, lists, or more complex objects.
+Variables in Python are **dynamically typed**, meaning their type is determined at runtime based on the value assigned to them.
+This flexibility makes Python versatile for various programming tasks, as variables can be reassigned to different types of data as needed during execution.

 Variables must be declared or assigned a name.
 To declare a variable, you use the assignment operator `=`.